Rafaela-Wetzel/sticky-donuts/README.md

   - The next part of the contact section is about the "Opening Times" presented in a table.
 It is supposed to show when the café can be visited - the table format is used to structure the information in a visual way to be able to recognize the opening times at first glance.

-  - The last part of the footer is the "Contact Form" which is supposed to make it easier to get in touch with the café owners.
+  - The last part of the footer is the "Get in Touch" section which is supposed to make it easier to get in touch with the café owners.
 There is a name and e-mail address field as well as a textarea below.
 Above the textarea it says "We would love to hear from you!" which should encourage the user to write a message.
 Below those text areas there is a "Send" button that gives feedback by changing color from white to soft pink when hovered over.
 The message can only be sent if the user has entered information in all text fields, otherwise there is a pop-up window telling the user "Please fill out this field".
 Should a user enter a non-email address in the email address field the pop-up window says "Please enter an email address".

 Footer picture